leonmeka/arduino-synth/README.md

 A micro-controller based synthesizer leveraging the Web Serial API.

 # Description
-This web application allows for generation of an audio oscillating audio signal, which can be modified through nodes as exposed by the Web Audio API.
-Operations can be applied via dedicated knob inputs via a micro controller (e.g. Arduino or similiar)
+This web application allows for generation of an oscillating audio signal, which can be modified through nodes as exposed by the ´Web Audio´ API.
+Operations can be applied via dedicated knob inputs on a micro controller (e.g. Arduino).

 <img width="1912" alt="Bildschirmfoto 2023-12-17 um 12 26 48" src="https://github.com/leonmeka/synth/assets/15350962/1c0a09df-065c-4648-86d1-9e9b52de2f7a">